 If your child is back in care and your Children's Services Worker has re-confirmed your subsidy:

 - You do not need to contact us again regarding your child care plans for September.

 - Families required to pay a parental contribution must pay it.

 To help prevent the spread of COVID-19, our offices remain closed for visitors.
 Do not come into the office.

 If you have documents to submit, you can email, mail or drop them in any of the drop boxes located outside the entrances of our Regional buildings.

 Do you have concerns with your licensed child care program, such as how your child care provider is handling health and safety practices during COVID-19, or have you been refused access to child care?
 If so, you are encouraged to speak to your licensed child care provider so they can try and address your concerns.

 If your concerns cannot be resolved by working with your provider, you can submit a complaint to the Ministry of Education.

-You can also submit a complaint to the Region of Peel or call 905-791-1585.
+You can also submit a complaint to the Region of Peel.